Xyclade/MachineLearning/Readme.md

 In this example we will use the content of the email as feature.
 By this we mean we will select the features (words in this case) from the bodies of the emails in the training set.
 In order to be able to do this, we need to build a [Term Document Matrix (TDM)](http://en.wikipedia.org/wiki/Document-term_matrix).

 We will start off with writing the functions for loading the example data.
-This will be done with a ```getMessage``` method which gets a filtered body from an email given a filename as parameter.
+This will be done with a ```getMessage``` method which gets a filtered body from an email given a File as parameter.

 ```scala